 If your arm hurts, there could be a number of reasons why.
 Arm pain is usually described as pain, discomfort, or stiffness that occurs anywhere from your shoulders down to your fingers in one or both arms.
 Most often, it’s caused by an injury or overuse.
 But there are many other health conditions that can cause your arm to hurt.

 Pain in your left arm could be related to a heart condition.
 Angina, which is caused by decreased blood flow to the heart, can cause pain in the arm shoulder.
 A heart attack can cause pain in one or both arms.
-A heart attack happens when the oxygen supply to your heart is completely cut off due to a blockage that prevents blood from flowing into the muscle.
+A heart attack happens when the oxygen supply to part of your heart is cut off due to a blockage that prevents blood from flowing into the muscle.

 If you’re having a heart attack, your arm pain will probably come on suddenly.

 You also may experience:

 Sometimes, you can trace arm pain to a sports injury or simply using it too much.
 Other times, another condition could be to blame.
 Here are some other possible causes: